pingidentity/terraform-provider-pingfederate/docs/data-sources/token_processor_to_token_generator_mapping.md

 Read-Only:

 - `conditional_criteria` (Attributes Set) A list of conditional issuance criteria where existing attributes must satisfy their conditions against expected values in order for the transaction to continue. (see [below for nested schema](#nestedatt--issuance_criteria--conditional_criteria))
-- `expression_criteria` (Attributes Set) A list of expression issuance criteria where the OGNL expressions must evaluate to true in order for the transaction to continue. (see [below for nested schema](#nestedatt--issuance_criteria--expression_criteria))
+- `expression_criteria` (Attributes Set) A list of expression issuance criteria where the OGNL expressions must evaluate to true in order for the transaction to continue.
+Expressions must be enabled in PingFederate to use expression criteria. (see [below for nested schema](#nestedatt--issuance_criteria--expression_criteria))

 <a id="nestedatt--issuance_criteria--conditional_criteria"></a>
 ### Nested Schema for `issuance_criteria.conditional_criteria`